 In the meantime, place the garlic, peppercorns, and herb of choice in a very clean jar.
 When the vegetables have been cooked to the desired doneness, transfer to the jar and cover with the brine.
 If more brine is needed, add a little vinegar and water in equal amounts to the hot pan and heat to a boil.
 Add to the jar with the rest of the ingredients.

 I’ll be sharing Escabeche – Mexican Pickled Vegetables at Fiesta Friday #264 where I’m Co-hosting along with our hostess with the mostest, Angie.
 I’ll be visiting all the bloggers who have linked up and you might want to too!
-There’s bound to be many marvelous recipes and party ideas!
+There are bound to be many marvelous recipes and party ideas!